NvChad/nvchad.github.io/docs/config.md

 M.plugins = {

 -- The status section can be used to disable or enable built-in plugins.
-In this case, we -- disable the "autosave" plugin (and its config & mappings too), and enable "dashboard".
+In this case, we -- disable the "nvimtree" plugin (and its config & mappings too), and enable "dashboard".

 status = {
   ...
-  autosave = false,
+  nvimtree = false,
   dashboard = true,
   ...
 },